cvigilv/denote.nvim/README.md

 " Rename the current note with a signature
 " This has a user-defined meaning and no particular purpose :Denote signature

+" Rename the current file to a new extension
+:Denote extension
 ```

 # Credits